Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Evaluation

 \subsection{Evaluation Setup}

-{\bf Platform.} The machine used for evaluation is an HP Z2 G4 workstation.
-It is with an Intel Core i9-9900K CPU and 64GB DRAM as main memory.
-The OS is Ubuntu 22.04.1 with Linux kernel 6.2.7 installed on an HDD (Western WD20EZWX-60F5KA0 in 2TB).
-There are two additional SSDs in the machine.
-One is an SATA SSD (Samsung 870 EVO in 1TB) and the other one is an NVMe SSD (SK Hynix HFS512GD9TNG\-L2A0A in 480GB).
-The latter is used as the main storage device to hold data for all LSM-tree variants throughout following experiments.
-The compiler is GCC/G++ version 9.5.0.
-The version of io\_uring (liburing) is 2.3.
-Because XFS and io\_uring have been jointly optimized for efficient use of asynchronous I/Os~\cite{uring:XFS:1,uring:XFS:2}, we mainly use XFS except for NobLSM that needs a customized Ext4.
+\textbf{Platform.} All experiments were conducted on an HP Z2 G4 workstation equipped with an Intel Core\texttrademark{} i9-9900K CPU (16 cores) and 64\,GB of DRAM.
+Two NVMe SSDs, i.e., Samsung 970 Pro (480\,GB) and SK Hynix PC601 (480\,GB), were used to hold WALs and other files of all key-value stores.
+The OS was Ubuntu~22.04.1 with Linux kernel version 6.2.7, compiled using GCC/G++~9.5.0.
+The version of {io\_uring} was liburing 2.3.
+Since XFS and {io\_uring} have been jointly optimized~\cite{uring:XFS:2}, we used XFS for all tests except for NobLSM, which must run on a customized Ext4~\cite{LSM:NobLSM:DAC-2022}.
+In addition, the default lower bound of \Pome's I/O rate limiter was set to $\frac{1}{8}$ based on profiling.
+A detailed discussion is provided in Section~\ref{sec:eval:limiter}.

-{\bf Benchmarks.} One benchmark we use is the db\_bench micro-benchmark built in RocksDB.
-It can synthesize continuous Put or Get requests in typical access patterns.
-The other one is the YCSB macro-benchmark emulating a suite of real-world workloads~\cite{bench:YCSB}.
-On finishing a workload, they report the throughput (MB/s) or execution time that we utilize as the metrics to measure and compare performances for LSM-trees.
+\textbf{Benchmarks.} We used two benchmarks.
+The first one, db\_bench, is a micro-benchmark built in RocksDB that synthesizes a series of {\tt Put} and {\tt Get} requests under typical access patterns (see Section~\ref{sec:eval:micro}).
+The second one, YCSB~\cite{bench:YCSB}, is a macro-benchmark consisting of a suite of real-world workloads (see Section~\ref{sec:eval:ycsb}).

-{\bf Competitors.} Besides the vanilla RocksDB~\cite{LSM:RocksDB}, we choose a few state-of-the-art LSM-tree variants that represent different approaches researchers have explored to improve performance for LSM-tree.
-They are ADOC~\cite{LSM:ADOC:FAST-2023}, TRIAD~\cite{LSM:TRIAD:ATC-2017}, Rocks-bu~\cite{ioruing:rocksDB-TiKV}, SILK~\cite{LSM:SILK:ATC-2019}, PhotonDB~\cite{LSM:Alibaba:PhotonLibOS} and NobLSM~\cite{LSM:NobLSM:DAC-2022}.
-All of them except NobLSM are open-source, implemented with RocksDB.
-As to NobLSM built atop LevelDB, we implement it by modifying RocksDB and Ext4 for a fair comparison.
-Below we briefly summarize the characteristics of these variants.
+\textbf{Competitors.} Besides the baseline RocksDB~\cite{LSM:RocksDB}, we evaluated \Pome against several state-of-the-art LSM-tree variants that represent different research directions for improving LSM-tree performance.
+They are ADOC~\cite{LSM:ADOC:FAST-2023}, TRIAD~\cite{LSM:TRIAD:ATC-2017}, Rocks-bu~\cite{ioruing:rocksDB-TiKV}, SILK~\cite{LSM:SILK:ATC-2019}, PhotonDB~\cite{LSM:Alibaba:PhotonLibOS}, and NobLSM~\cite{LSM:NobLSM:DAC-2022}.
+All of them except NobLSM are open-source implementations based on RocksDB.
+NobLSM, originally built atop LevelDB, was reimplemented through modifying RocksDB and Ext4 file system to ensure a fair comparison.
+Below we summarize the key design characteristics of these competitors.

-{\em ADOC.} ADOC monitors the data flow among multiple components of LSM-tree.
-Accordingly, it adjusts the number of threads and size of SSTable to control processing rate and schedule the frequency of background jobs, thereby in turn controlling the data flow within LSM-tree to reduce stalls.
+\emph{ADOC}: ADOC mitigates write stalls by dynamically adjusting the number of threads and SSTable sizes based on the monitored data flow within the LSM-tree.
+This adaptive control helps to balance processing rates and schedule background jobs more efficiently.